Why study for a Master of Family Medicine?

 Why study with us?

-Come and join us in an innovative new programme to create Family Medicine practitioners across the globe.
-Working with two of the best medical schools in the world - Christian Medical College in Vellore India and the University of Edinburgh in Scotland - you will gain a Masters in Family Medicine.
+Come and join us in an innovative programme to create Family Medicine practitioners across the globe.
+Working with the University of Edinburgh in Scotland and the International Christian Medical and Dental Association (ICMDA) in India - you will gain a Masters in Family Medicine.

 As a Family Medicine practitioner you will become the “specialist generalist” who refers less and resolves more, thereby not only providing the first point of contact but also the continuum of care to your patients.